Kuekuatsu: Fate of a Lycanthrope

 "Why not…?"
-Kuekuatsu was within an arms length of her.
+Kuekuatsu was within an arm's length of her.
 He reached out to touch her shoulder, but failed when the girl stepped back.

 A hand reached out and grabbed the enigmatic girl by the shoulder.
 "Wait a minute."
 Kuekuatsu said, with a hint of annoyance in his voice.
-But before he could utter another word, the boy jerked back when the girl suddenly rose up, to levitate about four feet off of the ground.
+But before he could utter another word, the boy jerked back when the girl suddenly rose up, to levitate about ten feet off the ground.

 "Where…where are you going?!" he asked, awestruck by her ability to levitate.

 She stopped in mid-air, and looked over her shoulder to glance at the young man one more time.
 "When the time is right…. you will find me, and then you will save me."
 Her red cloak flapped in the wind as she glided away.

 "Hey! …wait…Wait!"
 He called out to her, but she ignored him and continued to glide.